10 Travel Secrets of Seasoned Travelers They Never Share

 Authentic Conversation with Locals

-• Learn a few polite rejection phrases in the local language
+• Learn to say “no thank you” firmly in the local language

 Mindful Cultural Exchange Travel